icicimov/blog/_posts/2018-8-24-LUKS-with-AWS-SSM-and-KMS-in-Systemd.md

 $ aws ssm get-parameters-by-path --path='/luks/test/key' --with-decryption --region=us-east-1
 ```

 and the user running the command on the machine has the IAM users AWS access and secret keys configured under `~/.aws/` directory.
 This IAM user needs to have the above created IAM policy attached to it.
+Just a note, for Ubuntu-16.04 the packaged version of `awscli` was outdated and missing some `ssm` subcommands so needed to install the newest one via `pip`.

 Now lets move to the server where we need the LUKS encryption to happen and go through the disk encryption process manually first, utilizing the AWS resources we created.